 Other Types of Business Cards

 There are other printed business cards available such as plastic cards and silk laminated.
-Plastic business cards are perfect for membership cards, VIP cards, loyalty cards and more.
+Premium plastic cards are perfect for membership cards, VIP cards, loyalty cards and more.
 Choosing a silk card adds an elegant and a smooth finish to your card while making them water and tear resistant.

 Your business card says a lot about you and your company.
-Don’t cut back on something that may create a great impression with contacts, making them remember and associate you with your businesses.
+Don’t cut back on something that may create a great impression with contacts, making them remember and associate you with your business.
 While all business cards should follow the same simple formula, the little extras can make yours memorable and distinctive.
-Find additional information by reading 10 Crucial Parts to a Business Card.

 Request a Sample Packet

 Deciding on which type of business card can be an important business decision.
-At Primo Print, we offer a free business card sample packet that contains high quality printed examples on a variety of paper stock and finishes.
+We offer a free business card sample packet that contains high quality printed examples on a variety of paper stock and finishes.